Test multiple email variations and automatically launch the best-performing one with A/B email testing. For example, you can test:

 Drafts

-Saving a new A/B email test creates a draft – you can access it later via Messages > A/B Testing > Drafts.
+Saving a new A/B email test creates a draft.
+Access drafts from Messages > A/B Testing > Drafts.

 Winning Messages

-After all test runs have been sent, you can choose your own winning message & override Act-On's choice.
-Open the test, hover over your desired message, and click the check box that appears.
-Make sure to save the test for this change to take effect.
+After all test runs are complete, you can manually select a winning message and override Act-On’s choice.
+Open the test, hover over the message you want, and select the check box that appears.
+Be sure to save the test for the change to take effect.

 Distribution List Issues

-If your test list includes a large number of suppressions, the final send may go out to fewer contacts than the test messages did.
+If your test includes a large number of suppressions, the final run may send to fewer contacts than the test messages.

 Active Tests

-Messages sent in a test run can also be found under Outbound Triggered Messages Other.
+Messages sent as part of a test run also appear under Outbound > Triggered Messages > Other.

 Canceling a Test